paulsabong/battleship_game/README.md

 ### How to install and run the game
 * Ensure you have MATLAB and Git installed to your computer
-* Run your Terminal
+* Run your Terminal and type the following code:
   * Ensure that you are in the Desktop file directory
 ```
 ls
 cd ~/Desktop
 ```
   * Download Battleship file from github
 ```
 git clone https://github.com/paulsabong/battleship_game.git
 ```